junekihong/GenomicsProject/doc/proto_design.md

 The requestor may also query whether or not a problem is present; the storage system responds with the problem description of the most similar problem, but  not with the solution.

 These do not have to go over the wire; the storage system may be in the same process as another actor, in which case these may be function or method calls.

+Insert a new solution certificate:

+    Solution insertion ID
+    Problem ID
+    Initial conditions
+    Contents of the matrix (in row-major order)

+Insert genome data:

+    Genome insertion ID
+    Genome name
+    Start index of chunk
+    Length of chunk
+    Data

 Query for genome information: